BIGJRA/BIGJRA.github.io/reborn.md

 ## Obsidia Park

-Return to South Obsidia Ward and use your new TMX to chop down the tree.
-Thankfully in this game HMs, renamed TMX, can be deleted from your Pokemon at will.
+Return to South Obsidia Ward and use your new field move to chop down the tree.
+Thankfully in this game HMs can be deleted from your Pokemon at will.

 Talk to the kid here - we will reunite him with his mother as soon as we can.
 Enter the Glazamonia Salon here.
 If we ever get a Furfrou, we can groom it here.
 They also offer massages for $2000.
 A lady here will ask us to investigate the Central Salon for them - we will do so later.